Ivan951236/ivans-font-buffet-docs/README.md

     <a href="#rsdk">
         <img width="120" align="left" src="docs/assets/icon.png">
     </a>
-    RSDK Modding Wiki
+    Ivan's All Caxton Typefaces You Can Use Buffet Documentation
 </h1>

-Website with documentation, resources, and guides for Retro Engine modding, powered by [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) and inspired by [HedgeDocs](https://hedgedocs.com/).
+Website with documentation for Ivan's All Caxton Typefaces You Can Use Buffet Minecraft Modpack, powered by [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).

 > [!WARNING]
-> This site is a heavy work-in-progress.
-Expect missing information and empty/placeholder pages.
-Everything is subject to change.
+> This site is very recent, please expect little amount of pages and documentation!

 ## Contributing